kalessil/phpinspectionsea/docs/security.md

 ### mcrypt extension

-The extension is not maintained and has been deprecated since PHP 7.1, consider migrating to openssl.
+The mcrypt extension is not maintained and has been deprecated since PHP 7.1, consider migrating to openssl.

-Nevertheless if you still using mcrypt, Php Inspections (EA Extended) finds several issues:
+Nevertheless if you are still using mcrypt, Php Inspections (EA Extended) finds several issues:
 * MCRYPT_RIJNDAEL_192 and MCRYPT_RIJNDAEL_256 [are not AES-compliant](https://bugs.php.net/bug.php?id=47125);
 * MCRYPT_RIJNDAEL_256 [is not AES-256](https://paragonie.com/blog/2015/05/if-you-re-typing-word-mcrypt-into-your-code-you-re-doing-it-wrong#title.1.2)

 ## Cryptographically secure randomness

-For cryptographic operations purposes it's important to properly generate IV (Initialization Vector), which used for further operations.
-In PHP you can use following functions for IV generation: openssl_random_pseudo_bytes, mcrypt_create_iv and random_bytes.
+For cryptographic operations purposes it's important to properly generate IV (Initialization Vector), which is used for further operations.
+In PHP you can use the following functions for IV generation: openssl_random_pseudo_bytes, mcrypt_create_iv and random_bytes.

-Using openssl_random_pseudo_bytes and mcrypt_create_iv has own requirements, so let see how it should look like:
+The openssl_random_pseudo_bytes and mcrypt_create_iv functions require slightly different approaches, for example:

 ### openssl_random_pseudo_bytes

-The code checks if random value was cryptographically strong and if the value generation succeeded.
+This code checks if a random value was cryptographically strong and if the value generation succeeded.
 ```php
 $random = openssl_random_pseudo_bytes(32, $isSourceStrong);
 if (false === $isSourceStrong || false === $random) {